-Is a scholarship and educational program that supports, develops, and graduates ethical leaders who want to energize and give back to their local communities.
-If selected, the scholarship covers two- thirds of the tuition and fees and a book stipend.
+This scholarship and educational program supports, develops, and graduates ethical leaders who want to energize and give back to their local communities.
+If selected, the scholarship covers two-thirds of the tuition and fees and a book stipend.

 Renaissance Scholars Honors Program